vasole/pymca/doc/source/install.rst

 Stand-alone applications (aka. frozen binaries) are supplied for Windows and MacOS and can be downloaded from `here <https://sourceforge.net/projects/pymca/files/pymca/>`_.
 Just download the installer for your platform.

 On Windows, the latest Microsoft Visual C++ Redistributable needs to be installed before installing PyMca.
+It is likely that you already have it installed, but in case the application crashes at startup, please make sure it is installed.
 The installer can be downloaded from the `Microsoft website <https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist>`_.
 There are no additional dependencies on macOS.

 Python module